-Tamarindo is a top destination in Costa Rica with excellent beginner surfing waves, a handful of fine dining restaurants and variety of hotels.
-Additionally, it is only a 1 hour drive from Liberia Airport, making it a great destination to base yourself in Guanacaste.
+Tamarindo is a top destination in Costa Rica with excellent beginner surfing waves, yummy restaurants and fun outdoor activities.
+Additionally, it is only a 1.5 hour drive from Guanacaste Airport, making it a great destination for all visitors.

 Driving